-Silvertone Model 7039 Restoration
+The Silvertone Model 7039 from about 1941 is

+6K6 audio outputs and a large 6x9 inch dynamic speaker.
 The radio had seen quite a bit of servicing in its past, including several tubes, the filter capacitors, and several small coupling and bypass capacitors.
 I decided to try to reverse as many of these repairs as possible and to restore or maintain the original above and below chassis appearance to the extent possible.
 The schematic for this radio can be found on-line at Nostalgia Air.
-Any part numbers mentioned in this log are referenced to that schematic.
+Any part numbers mentioned in this log are referenced to that schematic. |

 My antique radio restoration logs